giild/ScarabApp/README.md

 1. Provide a detailed description of the feature
 2. Explain why you feel it would be useful
 3. Include any screencaps or mockups that might help us prioritize the feature

 ### General Feedback

+1. Anything that isn't a bug or feature request is considered general feedback
+2. Questions about documentation
+3. Questions about product roadmap